Sereni/tof-para-controller/README.md

 * Materials used:
   * 5x [VL53L1X](https://www.sparkfun.com/products/14722) 4 meter distance sensor
   * [Teensy 3.2](https://www.pjrc.com/store/teensy32_pins.html)
-  * [Qwiic mux board](https://www.sparkfun.com/products/14685) to connect more than 1 sensor to the Teensy (see notes below)
+  * [Qwiic mux board](https://www.sparkfun.com/products/14685) to connect more than 1 sensor to the Teensy
-  * [Regular jumper wires and qwiic wires](https://www.sparkfun.com/products/15081) since that's the connectors my boards have
+  * [Regular jumper wires and qwiic wires](https://www.sparkfun.com/products/15081) since that's the connectors my breakout boards have

 ## Notes on materials and project limitations

-**Disclaimer: this controller isn't working great.
-Read on.**
+**Disclaimer: this controller has poor range and field of view, see notes below.**

 ### Why these sensors?